Tamothy/calculator/README.md

-# Basic Calculator
+# Calculator

-#### A calculator that does basic things, 05.18.2016
+#### An application that does simple arithmetic

-#### By Tam Nguyen and Valerie Conarroe
+#### By Tam Nguyen

-# Description
+## Description

-A calculator that does basic arithmetic functions.
+This is an exercise implementing JavaScript, using JQuery to split back-end and front-end operations

 ## Setup/Installation Requirements

-* Clone the repository
-* Open the file
+* Check out the GitHub pages link: https://tamothy.github.io/calculator
-* Pick two numbers
-* Put them in program
+* Clone repository if interested in making changes
-* Press Enter and you'll get your answer
+* Use Atom to customize changes
+* Make sure to commit regularly on terminal
+* Don't forget to push to remote repository

 ## Support and contact details

-Bill Nye: billnye@gmail.com
+Tam Nguyen's email: mr.tamron@gmail.com

 ## Technologies Used

-HTML, CSS, and JavaScript
+JavaScript

+JQuery

+CSS

+HTML

 ### License

 This software is licensed under the MIT license.

-Copyright (c) 2015 **Tam and Valerie**
+Copyright (c) 2016 **Tam Nguyen**